Prashant-Rana42/Organizr/README.md

 ## 📋 Note

 1. Auto sorter mode runs in background even if you close the window.
 You can close it from Task manager, it will appear as "OpenJDK Platform binary" in Task manage, click on it and then click on "End task" to stop auto Sorter or it wil also terminate on shutdown.
-2. Common file types like jpg, png, pdf and mp4 are moved to their Default System folders.
-- jpg and png to "Pictures"
-- mp4 to "Videos"
-- pdf to "Documents"